drcyschfld/Assignment2--Group11/README.md

 1. Run the code
 2. Press the USER button (blue button)
 3. An led should turn on
-4. Continue pressing the led to see the led state hange and shift around the microcontroller
+4. Continue pressing the led to see the led state change and shift around the microcontroller

 **Exercise 2 - Serial Interface**